It occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.

 For information on other types of hernia, see:

 What causes an umbilical hernia?

-During pregnancy, the umbilical cord passes through an opening in the baby’s abdomen (belly).
-This opening should be closed shortly after birth, but in some cases the muscles do not seal completely.
+The umbilical cord passes through an opening in the baby’s abdomen (belly) during pregnancy.
+This opening should be closed shortly after birth, but the muscles do not seal entirely in some cases.

 In adults, factors that can contribute to the development of an umbilical hernia include: